tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 3. On the Azure Virtual Desktop blade, under **Manage**, select **Application groups**.

-4. On the Azure Virtual Desktop \| Application groups blade, locate an application group and Select on the name.
+4. On the Azure Virtual Desktop \| Application groups blade, locate an application group and select the name.

 5. On the blade for your application group, under **Monitoring**, select **Diagnostic settings**.